Investigators found the 'door plug' that blew off a Boeing 737 Max. Here's what it is

 How will this affect air travel?

-The Federal Aviation Administration said Monday that carriers can begin inspections of about 170 Boeing Max 9 planes which have been grounded after the incident on Friday night.
+The Federal Aviation Administration said Monday that carriers can begin inspections of about 170 Boeing Max 9 planes that have been grounded after the incident on Friday night.

 Operators must also complete any corrective actions based on the findings from those inspections, the agency said.
 The FAA previously said that inspections would take about four to eight hours per aircraft.